 There’s much more to creating a successful YouTube channel than just filming a couple of quick videos and posting them all over the internet.
 YouTubing takes time to produce high-quality content and consideration to ensure that you’re delivering precisely what your audience wants so that you build your subscriber list.
 So, what are the tricks to getting great, sincere engagement on YouTube?

-Keywords and tags are a great way to ensure your audience finds your videos.
+Keywords & TagsKeywords and tags are a great way to ensure your audience finds your videos.
 It would be best to consider what your target demographic is likely to search for on YouTube and then put those words right into your description.

 - Don’t use jargon.